 8. Integration in work and desistance from crime among prisoners on parole.
 Presented at the Israeli Criminal Association Conference, May 2017.

 9. Occupational integration and recidivism among ex-prisoners on parole.
-Presented in the International Criminology Conference 2017 Washington D. C. October, 2017.
+Presented in the International Criminology Conference 2017 Washington DC.
+October, 2017.

 10. Integration in work and desistance from crime among prisoners on parole.
-Presented at the symposium on the occasion of the publication of volume 19 of Window to the Prison: Offences and Punishments in Israel, Theory and Practice, Bar Ilan University, March, 2018.
+Presented at the symposium on the occasion of the publication of volume 19 of Window to the prison: Offences and punishments in Israel, theory and practice, Bar Ilan University, March, 2018.

 11. Employed prisoners' perception of professional training and employment in prison.
 Presented in the 18th Annual Conference of the European Society of Criminology.
 Crimes against Humans and Crimes against Humanity.
-Sarajevo, Bosnia & Herzegovina August, 2018.
+Sarajevo, Bosnia & Herzegovina, August, 2018.

 12. The best alternative to home: Bet Hayeled Boarding School as seen by its graduates from a 65 year perspective.
-Presented in Resiliencecon 2019, Nashville, Tennessee, U.S.A.
-April, 2019.
+Presented in Resiliencecon 2019, Nashville, TN, April, 2019.

 13. Flattering or enraging?
 Factors predicting emotions and perception towards sexual harassment.
 Presented in the 19thAnnual Conference of the European Society of Criminology.
 Convergent roads, bridges and new pathways in criminology.
 Ghent, Belgium, September, 2019.

 14. Does the Enlightened Youth Project see the light?
 A new enterprise for youths at risk.
 Presented in Resiliencecon 2021.
-Nashville, Tennessee, U.S.A.
-Online conference.
+Nashville, TN, Online conference.
 April, 2021.

 15. Working behind bars: Employed prisoners' perception of professional training and employment in prison.
 Presented in a conference "Between privatization and labor law: Prison labor and its contemporary challenges".
 Haifa University, Israel.
 Online international conference.
 October, 2021.